polettix/ETOOBUSY/_posts/2020-01-06-path-loop-erasure.md

 - the identifier at that position does *not* appear later in the *path*, which means that it does not participate in a loop, OR
-- the identifier does indeed appear other times in the path, which makes that *vertex* a crossing of one or more loops.
+- the identifier does indeed appear other times in the path, which makes that *node* a crossing of one or more loops.

 This latter case can be represented as follows, where `X` is the identifier in position `1` of the array: